-Visualization of an Item
+Visualization of the items

 To let the user know where the item has been placed, it needs to be displayed on the screen.

-For the visualization of the items I chose to use Unicode characters.
-Displaying the item onto a square, works the same way as with the pieces, i.e. by configuring the text of the relevant button.
+For the visualization of the items, I chose to use Unicode characters.
+Displaying the item onto a square works the same way as with the pieces, i.e. by configuring the text of the relevant button.
 Another advantage of using Unicode is that it can be colorized.
-I colored the items the following way:
+The following table summarizes the visualization properties of the items: